shroominic/funcchain/docs/concepts/chain.md

 # Chain

-## chain( ) method
+## `chain()`

-explain about chain like in usage.md and show achain and @runnable exalain a bit how chain works under the hood
+The chain function abstracts away all the magic happening in the funcchain backend.
+It extracts the docstring, input arguments and return type of the function and compiles everything into a langchain prompt.

 ```python
 from funcchain import chain